 While the development of Fab City OS is at the heart of the INTERFACER project, we also engage in related issues that can make an impact on the dissemination of Open Source (Hardware) and circular economy practices.
-Below, we will introduce a selection of projects we work on.
+Below, we will introduce a selection of projects we worked on.

 Key to a seamless workflow from digital files to physical artifacts is a fully functional open source tool chain from hardware design and development over engineering to production.
 We address current shortcomings in this realm by developing a software prototype to automate the documentation process of an Open Source Hardware Project which has the potential to leapfrog collaborative development.
 Besides, we will develop a set of OS tools for project management of hardware projects and build a foundation that promotes the development of Open Source Software for Open Source Hardware development.
 Read more about the Open Source Hardware Ecosystem here.

 With different formats and approaches, we reach out to potential users, facilitators and stakeholders both on the local level within Fab City Hamburg as well as in the global context via the Fab City Foundation to raise awareness on the project, to gather expert insights and to build up user and expert communities.
 Together with these communities, we want to elaborate circular design principles and innovation best practices that are appropriate to spark inventive behavior among citizens globally and thus foster the dissemination and adoption of Fab City OS.
 More about Circular Design Principles can be read here.

 The DPP comprises two dimensions: Tracking and tracing of material and (design) data flows.
 More about the DPP implementation for Open Source Hardware here.

-Fab City OS - Software Kit
+Fab City OS Suite

 Find all the digital tools you need to set up and run a Fab City in one kit to be installed on your local server.
 More about Fab City OS Suite and repository links here.

 Fab City Index

 Testing and reviewing a method to evaluate and monitor the circularity status of a Fab City.
 Read the full article here.

 Fab City Micro Factory